How to Build Company or Account Hierarchies through Relationships

 The Salesforce ID is an 18-character alphanumeric value.
 When using this ID as the matching key, Insycle has to crawl through this string for the child and parent companies, comparing all 18 characters for each record on both sides.
 This can take a long time to complete.

-To optimize the matching process, you can limit the number of characters Insycle will look at for the comparison.
-So instead of looking at all 18 characters of the Salesforce ID, you can tell Insycle to only compare the last 9.
-With this approach, matching will run about 300x faster!
+To optimize the matching process, you can limit the number of characters Insycle examines for comparison.
+Instead of analyzing all 18 characters of the Salesforce ID, you can instruct Insycle to compare only the last 9.
+This method makes matching run about 300 times faster!

 In Step 2, configure the association settings using the new Salesforce Parent ID property and the Salesforce Account ID field.
 Use the Match Parts parameter to only look at the Last 9 Characters.